panchomb/ie-exercise-3/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

   ]
   ```

+### Parameter: `connectionStringPrimaryKey`

+PrimaryConnectionString of the endpoint for key-based authentication.
+Will be obfuscated during read.
+Required if the `authenticationType` is "KeyBased".
+- Required: No
+- Type: securestring
+- Default: `''`

 ### Parameter: `connectionStringSecondaryKey`

 SecondaryConnectionString of the endpoint for key-based authentication.
 Will be obfuscated during read.
 Only used if the `authenticationType` is "KeyBased".
 - Required: No
 - Type: securestring
 - Default: `''`